 Second, the administrator.
 Growth and expansion became the keywords of this presidency: the first inter-office administrative computer system, the inauguration of six new master’s programs and the initiation of programs leading to the granting of doctoral degrees.
 The highlight of these ten years was the realization of a dream many years in the imagining: a freestanding, state-of-the-art library.
-Gabriele Library (1993), the latest building addition, houses print, media, and information technology hardware and software, with an instructional design center for faculty.
+Gabriele Library (1993) houses print, media, and information technology hardware and software, with an instructional design center for faculty.
 Her successes she attributes to others, but no one contests the charismatic leadership that led to the catapulting growth of the adult population, and the steady increase in alumnae giving and trustee support.
-Sister Marian William fits the legend profile of her predecessors.
+Sister Marian William fits the legendary profile of her predecessors.
 Her message rings with humility and credibility: “My many years at Immaculata College have taught me to respect what has gone before, while welcoming creative and practical possibilities for the future.”
 What better way to lead is there than with the wisdom and the impact of that message?

 Sister Marie Roseanne Bonfini, IHM